WickTech/weathernow/README.md

 ## How to Run
 - Clone or download the repo
 - In Terminal type
-1 - npm install
+- 1.npm install
-2 - npm start
+- 2.npm start
 starts the app in a local host.